16 Best Places For Expats To Live In South Korea in 2026

 Cons of Jeonju

 For expats seeking a vibrant nightlife, Jeonju may be too tame.
-Since Jeonju doesn’t have a lot of western food, some expats may find the adjustment to living a little more challenging.
+Since Jeonju doesn’t have a lot of Western food, some expats may find the adjustment to living a little more challenging.

 Suwon

 Suwon is an area with lots of historical sites for expats to learn about and enjoy.
 It’s also only twenty miles from Seoul.
-That means you can live in Suwon’s slower pace with access to Seoul’s many excitements.
+That means you can live in Suwon’s slower pace with access to Seoul’s many attractions.

 Pros of Suwon